Home » Easy » Wood Slice Ornaments from Tree Branches

 When is it Time to Cut Down a Tree?

-In early November I lost an old friend.
-This water maple tree which is older than me has given me shade for the last 37 years.
+In early November, I lost an old friend.
+This water maple tree, which is older than me, has given me shade for the last 37 years.
 It had seen better days.
 Every time a storm rolled through, I expected it to fall on the house.
-Part of it did fall on the patio cover causing me to get it replaced.
-Within a few weeks of having the new patio cover, another piece fell on it, without causing an damage, but I knew it was time to say goodbye.
+Part of it did fall on the patio cover, causing me to get it replaced.
+Within a few weeks of having the new patio cover, another piece fell on it without causing damage, but I knew it was time to say goodbye.

 Large Tree Yields Large Logs

 How much of the wood did I keep?
 Not as much as I wish I had.
-The tree guys did use their chainsaws to cut me these two larger pieces for future projects.
+The tree guys did use their chainsaws to cut me these two more significant pieces for future projects.

 Smaller Branches to use for Wood Slice Ornaments